AmletixQ/frontend-auth-todo/README.md

 ## First step to develop

-Create base application (simple Todo application without auth-functional) and configure & prepare for start to upgrade to full-functional web-app.
+Create the register and login pages.
+Add for its functional and prepare to connect to database.